epfl-ada/ada-2021-project-r-o-c-k/README.md

 ## Datasets
 * Quotebank data with unique quotes 2015-2020
-* Provided Wikidata data with speaker information
+* Wikidata data with speaker information
+* Wikidata QID labels

 ### Data management
 We use Google Collab to load and preprocess the raw Quotebank data because the dataset is very large.